-And since 2016 actually marks the 30th Anniversary of the release of the Jet Hopper worldwide, this seemed like the perfect excuse for one more article about this legendary R/C toy.
-So let’s enjoy some memories of the Jet Hopper as it was “Down Under”, here in Australia…
+2016 marks the 30th Anniversary of the release of the Jet Hopper worldwide.
+Let’s enjoy some memories of the Jet Hopper as it was “Down Under”, in Australia.

-With a blazing top speed of 31km/h, Taiyo’s twin-motor Lamborghini Countach LP500S of 1987 wasn’t the first R/C model of this iconic supercar.
-But it was certainly one of the best looking toys of this iconic supercar.
+With a blazing top speed of 31km/h, Taiyo’s twin-motor Lamborghini Countach LP500S of 1987 was one of the best looking toys of this iconic supercar.

-High speeds, crazy spins, and virtually impossible to control on a racing track, the Taiyo Cyclone aka “Scorcher 6×6” was a “point and blast” experience – just pick a direction and go!
-And it was another success story for Taiyo at a time when video games were increasingly taking over children’s lives.
+High speeds, crazy spins, and virtually impossible to control on a racing track, the Taiyo Cyclone aka “Scorcher 6×6” was a “point and blast” experience.

-Let’s look at a selection of classic 1980s R/C tyres, back when the hobby was still young and free and the cars were designed to look realistic, fun and exciting.
+Let’s look at a selection of classic 1980s R/C tyres, back when cars were designed to look more realistic, fun and exciting.